 Start this portion of the session by highlighting, in the most appropriate way possible, that…

-Remember that social networking sites are owned by private businesses, and that they make their money by collecting data about individuals and selling that data on, particularly to the third-party advertisers. - Think about how much these companies are worth; now think about how much you’ve paid to use those services.
-Nothing, right? - That’s because when you’re not paying for access to a service or a product online, you are the product.
+Remember that social networking sites are owned by private businesses, and that they make their money by collecting data about individuals and selling that data on, particularly to the third-party advertisers.

 The free platforms and service that you use, like Facebook, Google, and Twitter, make a lot of money off of your use of their services.